Icelandic heritage in Spanish Fork, Utah: Early life of the Icelanders in Spanish Fork

-After first traveling to Salt Lake City, Utah and being directed by Brigham Young, the President of the Church of Jesus Christ of Latter-day Saints, to go south, the first three Icelandic settlers, Samuel and Margret Bjarnson and Helga Jónsdóttir, arrived in Spanish Fork on September 7, 1855.
+After first traveling to Salt Lake City, Utah, and being directed by Brigham Young, the president of the Church of Jesus Christ of Latter-day Saints, to go south, the first three Icelandic settlers, Samuel and Margret Bjarnson and Helga Jónsdóttir, arrived in Spanish Fork on September 7, 1855.
 Their journey from Iceland took 10 months over land and sea (information found on the plaques at the Icelandic monument).
 They were directed to settle in Spanish Fork by Brigham Young due to the area already being inhabited by other Scandinavian people.
 All the Icelanders who came after them chose to come to Spanish Fork as well in an effort to maintain their culture.
-By 1860 there were 16 Icelanders living in Spanish Fork, making it the first permanent Icelandic Settlement in the United States.
-The Scandinavian settlers already in Spanish Fork occupied different areas of the city, the Icelanders lived closely together in the south east part of town.
+By 1860 there were 16 Icelanders living in Spanish Fork, making it the first permanent Icelandic settlement in the United States.
+The Scandinavian settlers already in Spanish Fork occupied different areas of the city, the Icelanders lived closely together in the southeast part of town.

 When Icelanders first moved to Spanish Fork they lived in dug-outs, holes which they dug in order to provide a quick means of shelter; however, the Icelanders were known to be skilled in the art of building homes and quickly built the nicest homes Spanish Fork had seen.
 Spanish Fork came to be known as “Little Iceland.”
 The Icelanders living in Utah saw it as not only a place of religious freedom, but also a place of great opportunity to build a new home and receive new opportunities.
 These new opportunities also inspired Icelanders who were not members of the Church to emigrate from Iceland to Utah.
 They wrote home to their friends and family about their experiences.
 Although in their letters they acknowledged the difficulty of cultural differences, they referred to Utah as the “Sunshine Land” and invited their friends and family to come and join them.
 In addition, some Icelanders who were members of the Church returned to Iceland between the years of 1860 and 1914 to share their religion and new home with other Icelanders, inviting them to join the Church and embark to Utah.
 By 1914 there was a total of 410 Icelandic people settled in Spanish Fork.